How It Works #

 --alert-threshold NFire velocity alert when events exceed N in window

---alert-window SECRolling window for velocity alerting (default: 300)
+--alert-window SECRolling window for velocity alerting (default: 300 seconds)

---alert-cooldown SECMin seconds between alerts (default: 600)
+--alert-cooldown SECMinimum time between alerts (default: 600 seconds)

 --on-alert CMDShell command on velocity alert (JSON on stdin)